nlepage/go-wasm-http-talk/slides.md

 - (Quickly explain WebAssembly?)
 - You get a wasm binary which can be downloaded and executed by a browser.
 - Of course, Go code executed in a browser has exactly the same limitations as any JavaScript code executed in the same browser.
-- For example, it will not be able to use the `io` package to access the client's file system.
+- For example, it will not be able to use the `os` package to access the client's file system.
 - So, it will also not be able to actually start an HTTP server in the browser.
 - However, when an HTTP request is sent from a web page, there is one case when it will not actually reach the server.
-- It may be intercepted by a service worker, which in most cases will respond to the request using for example some cache, or forwarding it to the actual server.
+- It may be intercepted by a service worker, which is usually allows web applications to work offline.
 - Now I think you are starting to see where I am going with this.
 - Would it be possible to execute a Go wasm binary in a service worker and use it to handle HTTP requests?

+---

+## Disclaimer

+Notes:
+- A little warning before we go any further.
+- When you are building to wasm, you have to make sure all your code and dependencies are compatible.
+- This means for example that you cannot rely on C bindings, or system dependencies, or a database server.
+- That being said, today I'm going to focus on the HTTP side of things.

 ---